CHAPTER ONE

 The officer pulled the badge from a side pocket, flashed it, then pocketed it again in a single motion.

 “I didn’t see it,” he said.
-“Sorry, but I need to know your name and number; i-i-it’s a precaution if you don’t mind.”
+“Sorry, but I need to know your name and number; it’s a precaution if you don’t mind.”

 The officer held out the badge again.
 The name Casey Cline was written in bold letters.
 He noted the number, then studied the photo.
 An image of a man appeared, which turned into a woman, then a man, a reversible figure whose identity shifted each time he blinked his eyes.
 “Thank you,” he said and handed the trooper his Massachusetts license and papers.